shinhyungyang/cloud-ready/README.md

     ./stream-bench.sh SETUP

 ### Applying Patches
-Patch files is going to be provided in this repository very soon.
 You may apply a patch file to your Yahoo streaming benchmark folder of each Cloud node according to the table below:

 | Instance_Name          | Patch_Name    | Internal_IP  |
 | ---------------------- |:-------------:| ------------:|